 - For the grill: Place fish on hot grill and cook for about 4 to 5 minutes over a medium-high heat.
 Turn once during grilling.

 - For the stove: Heat oil in a large cast-iron skillet over medium-high heat.
 Add fish to pan and cook for 3-4 minutes on each side or until desired degree of doneness.

 - To Broil: Preheat oven to broil or 500 degrees.
 Broil 7 to 10 minutes until fish is lightly brown and cooked through.

-- Fill tortilla (toast if desired) with a portion of fish and then top with pineapples and kale slaw.
-Add sriracha sauce if desired.
+Fill tortilla (toast if desired) with a portion of fish and then top with pineapples and kale slaw.
+Top with Sriracha (optional).